 This will lead to a very different conclusion…

 48. Uzumaki by JUNJI ITO

-Junji Ito is recognized as one of the greatest authors mastering the horror and thriller
+Junji Ito is recognized as one of the greatest authors who mastered the horror and thriller

 It’s often complicated to recognize which of his